Are you looking to join a choir or maybe you’re just looking to make the most out of your experience in choir, this resource is just for you!

 Singing in a choir is one of the most rewarding experiences for singers of all ages and abilities.
 Whether it’s singing classical or popular music, choral singing can provide singers with an opportunity to learn teamwork and musical theory while improving their vocal technique.

-Here are five tips for singing in a choir:
+Here are our top five tips for singing in a choir:

 Don’t forget voice warm-ups!

 Warm up your voice before rehearsals and performances.
 Vocal warm-ups are essential for choir members to help keep their voices healthy and in shape.
 A few minutes of light exercises can do wonders for both vocal health, range, and sound quality.
-What singers do before they perform can make a huge difference in their performance.
+What singers do before they perform can make a huge difference in their performance, even what a singer drinks before a performance is important!

 Listen carefully to the conductor